fmanimashaun/MarketPeak_Ecommerce/README.md

 - **Update the `index.html` file:**
 After switching to the `development` branch, open the `index.html` file in VSCode and make the necessary changes.

-    For example, change the hero section:
+    For example, change the hero section `on line 100`

     Before:
     ```html